mefellows/parity/README.md

 1. Docker Machine requires you to manage multiple machines, but generally you only ever deal with one of them.
 But we still have to configure with env vars or an annoying `eval`.
 1. It is too flexible, resulting in many different ways to achieve 'normal' things.
 Most people just want to build their app without having to worry about orchestrating containers.

+Parity addresses this shortcomings, simplifying Docker for local development.

+*NOTE*: This project, in particular the file syncing problem, will only be partially superceded by [Docker](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/) when it itself is out of beta.
+It will also replace items 1-3, leaving Parity to deal with the opinionated setup problem and improving the workflow for development.
+This is great news for everyone!

 [![wercker status](https://app.wercker.com/status/be9372da6e34efdf671fb7ebdea591ec/s "wercker status")](https://app.wercker.com/project/bykey/be9372da6e34efdf671fb7ebdea591ec)
 [![Coverage Status](https://coveralls.io/repos/github/mefellows/parity/badge.svg?branch=master)](https://coveralls.io/github/mefellows/parity?branch=master)